tejaswigowda/book.programmingthecloud.com/src/ptc/README.md

 requests can be posted on the [GitHub issue tracker](https://github.com/tejaswigowda/programmingthecloud/issues).

+## Book Organization

+The book is organized into 4 broad sections.
+- Section 1 (you are here) teaches you the preliminary concepts and basic skills.
+- Section 2 discusses front end technologies such as HTML, CSS, JS, jQuery, JSON.
+- Section 3 completes our discussion
+on full-stack programming by covering back-end technologies such as servers, databases and scaling.
+- Section 4 covers how to write client and server programs on microcontrollers thus enabling us to connect everyday objetcs to the Internet (an emerging field called the Internet-of-Things (IoT)).

 ## License

 "Programming the Cloud" book, all the source code, is released under the